-'''

-. esp-idf/export.sh

-'''
+./esp-idf/export.sh

 When CircuitPython updates the ESP-IDF to a new release, you may need to run this installation process again.
-The exact commands used may also vary based on your bash environment.
+The exact commands used may also vary based on your shell environment.

-Building boards is typically done through make BOARD=board_id.
-The default port is tty.SLAB_USBtoUART, which will only work on certain Mac setups.
-On most machines, both Mac and Linux, you will need to set the port yourself by running ls /dev/tty.usb and selecting the one that only appears when your development board is plugged in.
+Building boards is typically done through make BOARD=board\id.
+The default port is tty.SLAB\USBtoUART, which will only work on certain Mac setups.
+On most machines, both Mac and Linux, you will need to set the port yourself by running ls /dev/tty.usb\ and selecting the one that only appears when your development board is plugged in.
 An example make command with the port setting is as follows:

-'''

-make BOARD=board_id PORT=/dev/tty.usbserial-1421120 flash
+make BOARD=board\id PORT=/dev/tty.usbserial-1421120 flash

-'''

-board_id is the unique board identifier in CircuitPython.
-It is the same as the name of board in boards directory.
+board\id is the unique board identifier in CircuitPython.
+It is the same as the name of the board in the boards directory.